 NCRR have chosen to work on the rebuilding of village schools as part of our building phase.
 School buildings within Nepalese villages are an integral part of the social network, community and social structure of a village.
 Not only are schools a place for education (and a safe, supervised place for parents to leave their children), they can also double as community centres when not in use or in times of need.
 They are more important now than ever as they are a safe place for children to go to whilst parents clear and rebuild other damages caused by the earthquakes.

-In the VDC there are some 600 houses destroyed.
+In the VDC there are approximately 600 houses destroyed.
 Although we would like to assist, it would be an immeasurable task for us to rebuild every house and with local politics heavily involved it is nigh impossible to begin such a large project.

-In the long term the villagers will receive financial assistance from the Nepal Government to rebuild their homes (Details of this and when it will be released are still unclear and it could take some time).
+In the long term the villagers will receive financial assistance from the Nepal Government to rebuild their homes (details of the funding and when it will be released are still unclear and it could take some time).
 The best thing we can do is secure local families in shelters, provide building advice and materials before the monsoon and then assist them in opening up channels to access the funds from the Government as well as maintain a stable food and medical aid supply until they can become self-sufficient again.

-By choosing the rebuilding of schools as our core objective we:-
+By choosing the rebuilding of schools as our core objective we:

-a.
-Can quite successfully implement our objective
+a. can successfully implement our objective

 To be successful in the above proposal we have created teams who are currently being educated with regard to safe building technique.

-The hard work of Bending the Poles
+The hard work of bending the poles:

-Ruined Desks will need replacing
+Ruined desks will need replacing:

-The area is stunning – Schools with a view
+The area is stunning – schools with a view